GfSE/SpecIF-Viewer/README.md

 ## Compatibility
 - Mozilla Firefox
 - Google Chromium and Chrome
-- Apple Safari _(beware of performance issues in case of bigger models)_
+- Microsoft Edge
 - Opera
-- Microsoft Edge _(beware of performance issues in case of bigger models)_
+- Apple Safari _(beware of performance issues in case of bigger models)_
 - Microsoft Internet Explorer is _not any more_ supported

 ## Installation